 On January 19, 2016, Governor Christie signed a new law clarifying the circumstances under which a child support obligation will terminate as a matter of law.
-The law provides that -unless a court order or judgment specifically provides otherwise – child support shall terminate on the date that a child under the age of 19 years of age marries, dies or enters the military service.
+The law provides that unless a court order or judgment specifically provides otherwise – child support shall terminate on the date that a child under the age of 19 years of age marries, dies or enters the military service.
 Otherwise, the child support obligation shall terminate when the child reaches the age of 19.
 However, the law provides that a parent or child may petition the court for the continuation of child support beyond the age of 19 for cases in which the dependent child is still in high school, is attending full-time college, is attending vocational or graduate school, is disabled or under other exceptional circumstances.
 If the court grants an order for continuation of support, it would include in its order a future date upon which the child support obligations will terminate or a date upon which the court will review the circumstances of the parties and children.

 Notwithstanding a parent or child’s ability to petition the court for continuing child support past the age of 19, the new statute provides that all such obligations will terminate as a matter of law when the child reaches the age of 23.
 In certain circumstances, however, the law permits a child beyond the age of 23 to petition the court for an order requiring the payment of other forms of financial maintenance to the extent such maintenance is not enforceable as child support.
 Finally, the law permits the court – upon application by a parent or child – to convert child support for a child who has reached the age of 23 to another form of financial maintenance where exceptional circumstances, such as mental or physical disability, so require.

-The new law will be effective as of February 1, 2017 and will apply to all child support orders issued prior to, on or after the effective date.
+The new law was be effective as of February 1, 2017 and will apply to all child support orders issued prior to, on or after the effective date.
 Until the enactment of this law, there was no presumption of termination of child support at a specific age.
 Rather, children had a right to child support until they were deemed emancipated, which may have occurred as a result of college completion, marriage, entry to military service, death, or a finding by the court that the child had “moved beyond the sphere of parental influence.”